 Explore three fascinating cities on this 11-day tour

-Magnificent architecture, iconic monuments and rejuvenated cities combine on a Berlin, Dresden and Prague tour, visiting three of the Continent's most important and most beautiful destinations on a journey into history.
+Magnificent architecture, iconic monuments, and rejuvenated cities combine on tour to Berlin, Dresden, and Prague.
+Visit 3 of the continent's most important and most beautiful destinations on this journey into history.

-Meet your group and Tour Manager at our exclusive Departure Office in St Pancras, before boarding the Eurostar to Brussels.
+We meet at our exclusive Departure Office in St Pancras, before boarding the Eurostar to Brussels.
 Here we change trains and travel by high-speed rail to Cologne.
-The final leg of our journey takes us to Berlin, where we spend three nights at the 4-Star Maritim Hotel and enjoying a welcome drink on arrival.
+The final leg of our journey takes us to Berlin, where we spend three nights at the 4-Star NH Berlin Kurfurstendamm Hotel.

-Our first full day in Germany's capital begins with a coach tour around the oncedivided German capital, admiring impressive Imperial buildings and introducing the sights of the former East Berlin.
+Day 2 is our first full day in Germany's capital begins with a coach tour around the once divided German capital, admiring impressive Imperial buildings and introducing the sights of the former East Berlin.
 Following the tour, you have plenty of time to explore at your own pace and the opportunities are nearly endless.

 Within easy reach is the Brandenburg Gate, the Reichstag and Unter den Linden avenue, which leads past the State Opera House to the soaring TV tower and World Clock.
 Alternatively, perhaps stroll past the shops, bars and restaurants in the west of the city, or pay a visit to Checkpoint Charlie and the engrossing history of the Berlin Wall.